1K ZX Chess

 1K ZX Chess is a 1982 chess program for the unexpanded Sinclair ZX81.

 Description

 1K ZX Chesss code takes up only 672 bytes in memory, but implements chess rules except for castling, promotion, and en passant, including a computer opponent.
-It was the smallest implementation of chess on any computer, although today that title is held by ChesSkelet with 269 bytes (less than half the size of 1K ZX Chess).
+It was the smallest implementation of chess on any computer at the time.

 Developer David Horne discussed 1K ZX Chess and published the full source code as a type-in program in a series of articles in Your Computer in 1982 and 1983.